pantelis/pantelis-personal-site/content/home/projects.md

  css_class = ""
 +++

-All non proprietary projects are accessible via my [Github](https://github.com/pantelis).
+All non-proprietary project code is in my [Github](https://github.com/pantelis).
+Wireless projects that include extensive NS-3 simulations are not there as they contain proprietary components and algorithms.

-Computer Vision and Deep Learning
+### Computer Vision and Deep Learning

 1. Multi-camera Real Time Object Detection.
 We developed an end to end video pipeline based on Tensorflow and streaming frameworks that can detect using Resnet-50 extracted feature maps various objects in real time.
 The pipeline was tested a large indoor space covered by tens of cameras.